parserdata/parserdata-n8n-email-invoice-extractor/README.md

 This repository contains an n8n workflow that automatically:

 1. Watches a Gmail inbox for new emails with invoice PDF, PNG, jPG attachments
-2. Sends each invoice to the Parserdata API
+2. Sends each invoice to the ParserData API
 3. Normalizes the response into one item per invoice line item
 4. Appends each line item as a new row into a Google Sheet